sandptel/gsoc25/README.md

 | **Performance**                | High - Uses file I/O to write and read generated configs; changes applied instantly via swayipc-rs and persistant on reload | High - Applies settings live instantly via ipc without writing files |
 | **Conflicts**| Low - All conflict will be marked as config errors and will | Low - For every reload and restart rerunning the  |
 | **Persistence / State Saving**| High - Configuration saved in generated config is loaded by sway every reload and boot automatically | Medium - Daemon must continuously run to maintain state; needs to reapply the whole list of changes every reload or boot |

+With these pros and cons, the chaning `cosmic-settings` to add sway (ipc+ generated-config) is selected and will be added to the release.
+More pages (configuration) are planned to be added to this.

 ### `configuration`
 https://github.com/regolith-linux/regolith-wm-config/pull/56